Editorial and Encoding Rationale and Methodology

 juvenile library fountain street

 The colophon reflects the play of closure by declaring a second ending—the “end of the poems”—specifying the end of the poetry anthology.
 This declaration was erased by somebody, using a rough pencil scratchout, perhaps in order to shift the emphasis to the end of a larger entity comprising volume 1 of “Harry and Lucy” plus the poetry anthology, “Poetry”.
 The colophon had perceptibly altered the usage of “volume” on the title page of MS I, which was clearly meant to apply only to the prose work.
-Using the 〈group〉 element, which calls for a 〈front〉 element to contain frontmatter, one cannot represent a title page that is in flux.
-One cannot describe Ruskinʼs dynamically developing ideas much more vividly using 〈teiCorpus〉 or perhaps any other XML element, but we strive at least not to misrepresent his ideas.
+Were we instead to use the 〈group〉 element, which calls for a 〈front〉 element to contain frontmatter, we could not represent a title page that is in flux.
+We may not have described Ruskinʼs dynamically developing ideas much more vividly using 〈teiCorpus〉, but at least we have not misrepresented his ideas.

 Our usage of 〈teiCorpus〉 also permits description of Ruskinʼs manuscripts and corpora as collaborative or mediated documents, which were sometimes glossed by his parents.
 We do not know who scored through “end of the poems” in the colophon of MS I, but it was certainly Ruskinʼs mother who inserted a gloss amid the poems making up “Poetry” [MS I Poetry Anthology].
 She wanted to date precisely her sonʼs beginning and completion of the manuscript.
 The determinacy of Margaret Ruskinʼs gloss, with its definite “this book begun” and “finished”, competes with the ambivalent play of Johnʼs closure (see Margaret Ruskinʼs Gloss on the Dating of MS I).
 While not necessarily intended to impose her will on the manuscript, Margaretʼs gloss gloss has in any case proved as ambiguous as Ruskinʼs own colophon, since both are followed by a new work entered on the inside back endboard—an emblematical drawing, “Heights of Wisdom, Depth of Fools”, which Ruskin dated a few months later than his motherʼs gloss.
 Such play, whether including an edge of competitiveness or joy of collaboration, cannot be fully described in terms of an XML structure; the dynamics of play can be interpreted and discussed only in the archiveʼs commentary.
 However, the contributions of Ruskinʼs parents are very often convincingly encoded as glosses, which are not in the same class as the editorʼs explanatory and textual glosses that hang from and refer only to specific texts, but which form stand‐alone TEI documents (including their own apparatuses and transcriptions) referring to and forming part of the corpus as a whole.